-At the heart the Shire is the town of Uralla.
+At the heart of the Shire is the town of Uralla.
 The town has a scenic country character with its rich environment underpinning the town's strong tourism sector.
-Boasting a rich history, the town of Uralla has more than 50 buildings and sites of heritage significance and has significant visitor attractions nearby, such as Thunderbolt's Rock, the stunning Gostwyck Chapel or historic cave paintings.
-The town of Uralla enjoys a significant number of services and facilities for its residents including restaurants, bakeries and cafés, a local supermarket, various unique retail services, schools, pre-schools, police station, swimming pool, community centre incorporating community support services, residential aged care facility, library, churches, bowling club, golf club, historical museum, post office, banks and visitor information centre.
+Boasting a rich history, the town of Uralla has more than 50 buildings and sites of heritage significance and has noteworthy visitor attractions nearby, such as Thunderbolt's Rock, the stunning Gostwyck Chapel, and historic Yarrowyck cave paintings.
+The town of Uralla enjoys a substantial number of services and facilities for its residents including restaurants, bakeries and cafés, a local supermarket, various specialised retail services, schools, pre-schools, police station, swimming pool, community centre incorporating community support services, residential aged care facility, library, churches, bowling club, golf club, historical museum, post office, banks and visitor information centre.

-Bundarra is a community developed as a town adjacent to George Clerk's settlement on the Gwydir River.
+The Bundarra community developed adjacent to George Clerk's original 1836 settlement on the Gwydir River.
 It has traditionally been home to contractors and labourers supporting the surrounding rural properties.
-This is still reflected in the relatively high proportion of the Bundarra workforce that list their occupation as labourers or machinery operators in the 2016 census.
-The village is enriched by its services and facilities including police station, school, churches, an aged care facility, agricultural supplies, garage, hotel, sporting club/golf course, community technology centre, general store (including a post office) and a takeaway store.
+This is still reflected in the relatively high proportion of the workforce who listed their occupation as labourers or machinery operators in the 2016 census.
+The village is enriched by its services and facilities including police station, school, churches, an aged care facility, agricultural supplies, garage, hotel, sporting club/golf course, community technology centre, general store (including a post office), and a takeaway store.

 The village of Kentucky is surrounded by rich farmland and picturesque open spaces.
-As a close-knit community Kentucky has a church, a community hall, general store and a public school.
-Its community strengths are historical as a returned soldiers settlement developed along the railway line between Kentucky and Wollun following the Great War with an area of

-7,319 acres divided into 80 small holdings.
-At its peak 1,200 acres were planted to apples, pears, cherries and plums.
-The area now specialises in grazing, such as superfine merinos and beef cattle.
+As a close-knit community Kentucky has a church, a community hall, general store, Landcare Group, New South Wales Rural Fire Service and a public school.
+Its community strengths are historically linked to a returned soldiers settlement, developed along the railway line between Kentucky and Wollun following the Great War, with an area of 7,319 acres divided into 80 small holdings.
+At its peak, 1,200 acres were planted to apples, pears, cherries, and plums.
+The area now specialises in grazing, mainly of superfine merinos and beef cattle.
 Niche industries occupy many of the small holdings as well as a boutique distillery and brewery.